 1. The human genitals or the human pubic region;

 2. The perineum or any portion of the crease of the human buttocks; or

 3. Fondling or other erotic touching of human genitals, pubic region, buttocks, or female breasts.
-(Ord.
-763, 1996)
+Moved to 1.14